vkadlcik/DB48X-on-DM42/help/db50x.md

 Additionally, variables with a name that begins with `u`, `v` or `w` must be _unique_ within the pattern.
 This is useful for term-reordering rules, such as `'x*u*x' 'x*x*u'`, which should not match `a*a*a` where it is a no-op.
+If multiple variables with a unique name exist in the same pattern, then they must match symbols, and the symbols must be sorted in the same order as in the pattern.
+For example, rewriting `v*u` as `u*v` and `x*v*u` as `x*u*v` and applying these rules repeadely will result in a sorting of terms in multiplications.

 `Eq` `From` `To` ▶ `Eq`